UniMath/agda-unimath/src/metric-spaces/metric-extensions-pseudometric-spaces.lagda.md

 ## Properties

-### Metric extensions are extensional extensions of pseudometric spaces
+### Metric extensions are equivalent to extensional extensions of pseudometric spaces

 ```agda
 module _